-In compliance with Article 14(2) of the Decision establishing the LLP, multilateral projects and networks under Comenius, Erasmus, Leonardo da Vinci, Grundtvig and the key activities of the Transversal Programme are also open to partners from other ("third") countries which do not participate in the Lifelong Learning Programme on the basis of Article 7 of the Decision, i.e. those set out above.
+In compliance with Article 14(2) of the Decision establishing the LLP, multilateral projects and networks under Comenius, Erasmus, Leonardo da Vinci, Grundtvig and the key activities of the Transversal Programme may also be open to partners from countries which do not participate in the Lifelong Learning Programme (so called "third countries").
 The action-specific fiches in Part II of this Guide indicate the actions to which this applies.
 Potential applicants are invited to visit the website of the Education, Audiovisual and Culture Executive Agency for further details of the modalities of participation.
-Priority is given to the inclusion of third country partners from:
+Applicants are encouraged to consider including third country partners from:

-- countries identified in Article 7 as being eligible to participate in the LLP in the future under certain circumstances, but for which the relevant agreements have not yet been concluded; - countries addressed by the European Union's Neighbourhood Policy and Russia; - countries identified by the EU as being of particular priority in the context of developing a strategic policy dialogue in education and training or multilingualism.
+- countries identified in Article 7 as being eligible to participate in the LLP in the future under certain circumstances, but for which the relevant agreements have not yet been concluded; - Kosovo6, the countries addressed by the European Union's Neighbourhood Policy7 and Russia; - countries identified by the EU as being of particular priority in the context of developing a strategic policy dialogue in education and training or multilingualism8.